What is Wernicke encephalopathy?

 The symptoms of Wernicke encephalopathy usually come on quite quickly.
 Symptoms can vary, but often include:

-- problems with the eyes, such as jerky movements or double vision
+- problems with the eyes, such as jerky movement, double vision or drooping eyelids

-- problems with balance, such as when someones tries to stand
+- problems with balance, such as when trying to stand

 - problems with movement, such as difficulty walking normally

 - problems with the mind, such as feeling disoriented, drowsy or confused